Food, Drink, Tabletop Prop Styling for Cookbooks

 I’m happy to make the numbers work!

-Here are some flexible options that have worked in the past:
+Here are some flexible options that

 1 ASSISTANT